Skip to content

 Less manual re-keying

 Underwriters spend less time rerunning spreadsheets or re-entering data for small variations.
 Inputs, outputs, and decisions are captured automatically as part of the workflow.
+Control’s structured data capture and Spark’s execution layer reinforce each other: governance without extra admin work.

 Confidence instead of hesitation

-Perhaps the biggest shift is psychological.
+The biggest shift may be psychological.
 Underwriters stop second-guessing whether they’re using the “right” rater.
 They can focus on risk judgment instead of process mechanics.
+And that confidence is what unlocks speed.

 How Insurers Implement Rater Management in Practice